plerionhq/plerion-asset-counter/README.md

-# plerion-asset-counter
+# Plerion Asset Counter
-A script which returns the number of assets Plerion will monitor over a cloud provider's account
+A tool which returns the total number of assets Plerion will monitor.

 ## How to run for an AWS account
 1. Ensure you have AWS CLI access.
 You can test this by running the following command and observing the output:
 ```
 aws sts get-caller-identity
 ```
-It should return the Account ID that you're wanting to run the asset counter over.
-Note that we are limited to whatever role you're using in the CLI.
+It should return the Account ID that you're wanting to run the asset counter over. _Note that we are limited to whatever role you're using in the CLI._
 1. Ensure you have `npm` install
 2. Run `npm i` to install packages
 3. Run `node index.js -p AWS`